 Show Off Your Problem-Solving Ability

-• Explain your reasoning: use the interviewer through the steps you use to solve a problem.
+- Explain your reasoning: walk the interviewer through the steps you use to solve a problem.

-• Showcase your creativity: Emphasize the creative fixes you have put in place.
+- Showcase your creativity: Highlight the creative solutions you have implemented.

 Complex Salesforce Interview Questions